I know a few people who prefer to drink decaf…

 Cold Coffee Beans Produce Better Brews

 It is common knowledge among coffee enthusiasts that kona beans produce the best coffee when they are freshly roasted, when the beans are full of the oils that give the Best Mocha K Cups so much flavor.
 It is also common knowledge that beans should be ground just before brewing, if at all possible, for optimum flavor.
 While we talk a lot about keeping the beans fresh, we don’t spend much time talking about the temperature of the beans – other than to say that freezing them will extend their shelf life beyond storing them on your countertop.
 If you’re looking for an amazon coffee canister then consider the attractive Coffee Gator Container.
 You can also have your coffee bean delivery, just look for a list of coffee stores that offer a delivery service.

 It turns out that the temperature at which coffee beans are ground makes a big difference on the quality of the finished cup of coffee.
 A study recently published in Scientific Reports explains that the colder the bean, the more uniform the grind achieved and the more consistent the flavor of the finished cup.
 The uniformity of the grind is important because the rate of flavor extraction from the coffee bean is dependent on the size of the grounds.
-Larger pieces extract more slowly, while smaller ones release their flavor more quickly.
-The less uniformity you have in your grind, the less uniformity you’ll have in your coffee.
+Then also see Coffee Girl as she has some great advice for buying a coffee machine so very useful indeed.